Hi!

 I’ve stood at thresholds where loss arrived suddenly and without mercy, and I’ve learned how to keep my feet on the ground while everything else fell away.

-When my daughter’s best friend chose death.
+When my daughter’s best friend chose death over life.

 When grief asked more of me than I thought I could give.